dovecot/documentation/docs/developers/coding_style.md

 ### Bracing

-- Braces are kept on same line, and not moved onto line on it's own.
+- Braces are kept on same line, and not moved onto line on its own.

 - Unnecessary braces can be left out, but avoid removing them to create extra diff.